Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 ### Shallow imports

 It is also possible to import only the last revision of a wiki.
 This is done using the `remote.origin.shallow` configuration variable.
-To set it during a clone, use:
+To apply the variable once during the clone, use:

     git -c remote.origin.shallow=true clone mediawiki::http://example.com/wiki/

-Alternatively, you may let clone write the value to the `.git/config` file to have further `git fetch` import only the last revision of each page too with
+ You can set this variable permanently by using the `-c` option behind the clone command.
+This will write the value to git's repository config.
+Any consecutive pull or fetch will skip the intermediary versions, and only fetch the latest version of the pages.

     git clone -c remote.origin.shallow=true mediawiki::http://example.com/wiki/

-(i.e. `-c` option used after `clone` in the command)

 ## Authentication